hashicorp/consul/website/source/docs/agent/options.html.md

   enable connection between servers through port 8302 for both TCP and UDP on the LAN interface as well for the WAN Join Flooding feature.
 See also:
   [Consul 0.8.0 CHANGELOG](https://github.com/hashicorp/consul/blob/master/CHANGELOG.md#080-april-5-2017) and [GH-3058](https://github.com/hashicorp/consul/issues/3058)

-* CLI RPC (Default 8400).
-This is used by all agents to handle RPC from the CLI, but is deprecated in Consul 0.8 and later.
-TCP only.
-  In Consul 0.8 all CLI commands were changed to use the HTTP API and the RPC interface was completely removed.

 * HTTP API (Default 8500).
 This is used by clients to talk to the HTTP API.
 TCP only.